shakaran/scripts/README.md

 * esi-pfc-differ: is a bash script for compare new changes in PFC normative for ESI-UCLM.
 It was originally created for verify changes in this web notice http://webpub.esi.uclm.es/actualidad/noticias/normativa-proyecto-fin-de-carrera

+* clamav-upgrade: is a bash script to upgrade Clamav's version in cPanel production servers

+The purpose of this script is upgrade a quickly Clamav's cPanel production server since that cPanel sync usually takes several days or weeks to reach the production server and some attackers could use this window maintenance in advantage.